MitchRatquest/nanopi_neo_synth_buildroot/README.md

 * Boots in roughly 4 seconds (less with uboot delay at 0).
 * Uses 8Mb of ram running puredata over X11 forwarding in mainline kernel (20mb in legacy)
 * Absolute package control
+* Only Configfs and legacy USB OTG drivers installed as modules

 ## Why?